ygnessin/IEEE-Site-Engine/README.md

 FOR N00BS: WEB DEVELOPMENT PRIMER
 ==

+#####Ruby
+A dynamic, reflective, object-orientated programming language similar to Python, Perl, and Lisp.
+It fuels Ruby on Rails.

+#####Ruby on Rails
-Ruby on Rails: a Ruby framework designed for web development.
+A Ruby framework designed for web development.
 This is our back-end: it accesses our database, and generates HTML web content using ruby code.
 It uses the Model-View-Controller paradigm, which you may want to read up on.
 Rails abstracts all the nitty-gritty stuff like database manipulation, cookies, http requests, etc. Learn more in the Rails Info section below.

+#####HTML
-HTML: a markup language for web CONTENT.
+A markup language for web CONTENT.
 Should not be used for styling (that's CSS).
-Similarly, HTML styling tags such as <b> for bold are a thing of the past and should never be used.
-Our website uses HAML, which is really just syntactic sugar over HTML, and nothing more.
+Similarly, HTML styling tags such as `<b>` for bold are a thing of the past and should never be used.
+Our website uses HAML (file extension `.html.haml`), which is really just syntactic sugar over HTML, and nothing more. http://haml.info/about.html

+#####CSS
-CSS: for web STYLING.
+For web STYLING.
 Should be kept separate from content (HTML).
 In-line CSS is bad practice, instead it should be in separate stylesheet files.
+Our website uses Sass (file extension `.scss`), which is just an extended form of CSS that provides more functionality.
+Regular CSS should work as usual. http://sass-lang.com/

+#####Javascript
-Javascript: a programming language that web browsers can interpret.
+A programming language that web browsers can interpret.
 Used for dynamically altering web pages AFTER they're loaded.
 If you've ever been on a webpage and seen it change after the browser already loads it, that's javascript.
-Like CSS, in-line JS is bad practice; it should be kept strictly in separate .js files if possible.
+Like CSS, in-line JS is bad practice; it should be kept strictly in separate `.js` files if possible.

+#####Database
+A system that stores an application's data.
+It's optimized for fast retrieval of data, known as a query.
+The database we use is called PostgreSQL.

-It's important that all these facets be kept as separate as possible, e.g. HTML, CSS, and Javascript.
-Additionally, although inevitably sometimes ruby code needs to go in our HAML views, whenever possible it should be in the Controller or Model .rb files instead.
+It's important that all these facets be kept as separate as possible, e.g. HTML/HAML, CSS, and Javascript being in separate files.
+Additionally, although inevitably sometimes ruby code needs to go in our HAML views, whenever possible it should be in the Controller or Model ruby files (`.rb`) instead.

 RAILS INFO